 The Galaxy Note simply has a micro USB port.

 This means that I can do a lot of things that the iPad Air won’t allow too easily such as using a special double headed (USB and Micro USB) USB memory stick for transferring files or watching films.
 Works great as an additional and external hard drive.

-I can easily use a cabled mouse or keyboard with my tablet, I can (with a cheap adaptor from Amazon) hook the Galaxy Note up to my HD TV easily and charge using standard cables that we use for other devices.
+I can easily use a cabled mouse or keyboard with my tablet, I can (with a cheap adapter from Amazon) hook the Galaxy Note up to my HD TV easily and charge using standard cables that we use for other devices.

-Bluetooth 4.0 also works like a charm with the Galaxy Note and I use it regularly to hook up to my Bluetooth headphones and Boomdock speaker using a handy little Kitsound Bluetooth Adaptor.
+Bluetooth 4.0 also works like a charm with the Galaxy Note and I use it regularly to hook up to my Bluetooth headphones and Boomdock speaker using a handy little Kitsound Bluetooth Adapter.
 I use it to connect to the Wi-Fi signal from my Galaxy S4 too…

 Wi-Fi, works perfectly and I often tether my Samsung Galaxy S4 to the Note 10.1 as a Wi-Fi hotspot…love it.
 Not much more to say as long as you have a good signal.